-As mentioned in an email earlier this month, the OAA has been seeking the necessary legislative amendments to allow it to issue limited licences in the architectural discipline, and create the title "Licensed Technologist" for those holding such status or Certificate of Practice.
+As you know, the OAA has been seeking the necessary legislative amendments to allow it to issue limited licences in the architectural discipline, and create the title "Licensed Technologist" for those holding such status or Certificate of Practice.
 This was reflected in the Ministry of the Attorney General (MAG) omnibus Bill 157, Enhancing Access to Justice Act, 2023, which includes changes to the OAA's prevailing legislation, the Architects Act.